JoururiChan/pcthmon/FAQ.md

 * "**Healing Light**" = Morning Sun + Moonlight + Synthesis
 * "**Fresh Snack**" = Softboiled + Milk Drink

-Their animations in battle still depend on the Tohomon using them, e.g. CRemilia's Fresh Snack looks like Softboiled, while Miltank's looks like Milk Drink.
+Their animations in battle still depend on the Tohomon using them, e.g. CRemilia's Fresh Snack looks like Softboiled, while CKoishi's looks like Milk Drink.
 That's also the case for some moves that were consolidated: for example, Withdraw and Harden were removed, but Defense Curl has the animation of Withdraw for CSakuya, and of Harden for CSara.

 [Here's a table](https://cdn.discordapp.com/attachments/332698009060114434/754778965410971729/moves.png) of all the moves available in the 3.0.0 beta.